kevinyswong/kevinyswong.github.io/index.md

   simplicity, the breath of relief and rest, a sensible temperance when free of constant comparison.
 As Currid-Halkett observes:
   <blockquote>
-  But if you live in rural America and you are told only 0.5 percent of people attend an Ivy League and the top 1 percent includes tautologically, just 1 percent of the population, do these feel like issues that concern you?
+  [I]f you live in rural America and you are told only 0.5 percent of people attend an Ivy League and the top 1 percent includes tautologically, just 1 percent of the population, do these feel like issues that concern you?
 You've got a house, your kids live nearby, you see them and your grandchildren almost